University-wide academic policies

 The university-wide academic policies appearing in this section apply to all graduate programs.
 Students are responsible for acquainting themselves with these policies and following them.
 In addition, some of the university's colleges and programs have additional policies that apply only to students enrolled in those particular programs.
 Students should consult the catalog section for their colleges and programs for policies specific to their programs.

-A student's "catalog year" refers to the academic year in which a student entered the university.
-The catalog year determines the degree requirements for that student, based on the catalog at that time.
+A student's "catalog year" determines the degree requirements for that student, based on the catalog at that time.
+Typically, the catalog year is the academic year in which a student entered the university.
 At any time, a student may update his/her catalog year to the current catalog and degree program requirements by completing a Declaration/Change of Major form.

 Instructors are required to submit attendance reports on non-attending students during the first two weeks of each semester.
 Although instructors set their own expectations for attendance, reporting of those not attending is required by the U.S. Department of Education.
 Students not attending class are then subject to action on their registrations, charges, and financial aid for the term.